wp-plugins/social-linkz/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Add Insight for Facebook
+* Correction of a bug with Firefox8

 = 1.2.3 =
 * Release of a Google+ button to post article directly (replace the ugly mobile post method)